-I am absolutely bowled over at the amazing feedback I’ve had from both friends and readers over the last couple of years.
+I am bowled over at the amazing feedback from both friends and readers over the last couple of years.

 I originally published this recipe my first cook book.
-All of my recipes are totally plant-based, wheat-free, refined-sugar-free book full of tasty dishes, healthy breakfasts, high pranic salads, dips, pates & dressings, nutritious main meals,soul-warming soups, tasty side dishes, and delicious desserts.
+All of my recipes are totally plant-based, wheat-free, gluten-free and refined-sugar-free.
+My books are full of tasty dishes, healthy breakfasts, hearty salads, dips, pates & dressings, nutritious main meals, nourishing soups, tasty side dishes, and delicious desserts.

 You can find my books here: Anastasia’s Books

-I’ve created a recipe tuition video so we can go through it step by step, to make sure you come out with a perfect loaf!
+I created a recipe tuition video so we can go through it step by step, to make sure you come out with a perfect loaf!
 I made it a good few years ago (and have since changed my name) but the recipe still works exactly the same way.